cortexlabs/cortex/examples/batch/image-classifier/README.md

 ## Configure your API

-Create a `cortex.yaml` file and add the configuration below and replace `cortex-examples` with your S3 bucket.
+Create a `cortex.yaml` file and add the configuration below.
 An `api` provides a runtime for inference and makes your `predictor.py` implementation available as a web service that can serve real-time predictions:

 ```yaml
 # cortex.yaml